Shankar Tucker: Career

 He was featured in articles in The Indian Express, Hindustan Times, and The Hindu.

-He debut album Filament was released on July 28, 2015.
+His debut album Filament was released on July 28, 2015.

 The ShrutiBox

 The ShrutiBox is the title of an ongoing series (started in 2011) of internet music videos composed, recorded, performed and directed by Tucker.
 The videos have created great excitement, garnering over 30 million views and a combined 154,563 fans.
 The series has been featured on the front page of YouTube, MTV India, and has recently been included in the Smithsonian Museum’s exhibition on Indian American Culture.

 Tucker blends Classical Indian music, jazz and popular music to create a unique and original fusion sound, both in solo recordings and with some of the most talented and accomplished young Carnatic and Hindustani vocalists and instrumentalists, including Vidya and Vandana Iyer, Jomy George, Nirali Kartik, Mahesh Vinayakram, B. Sree Sundarkumar, and others.
 Tucker himself plays a wide range of instruments in his recordings: piano, bass, kanjira, tabla, and other percussion instruments.
 The videos feature his own compositions, and his arrangements of traditional and classical songs, film and popular music, in Hindi, Tamil and English.

 In 2014, Vidya Iyer and he co-founded the ShrutiBox Music, Inc.